dd9jn/rfc4880bis/crypto-refresh.md

 An OpenPGP implementation should prioritize mechanical fingerprint transfer and comparison where possible, and SHOULD NOT promote manual transfer or comparison of full fingerprints by a human unless there is no other way to achieve the desired result.

 While this subsection acknowledges existing practice for human-representable v4 fingerprints, this document does not attempt to standardize any specific human-readable form of v5 fingerprint for this discouraged use case.
-More usability studies are needed to make human-in-the-loop fingerprint verification plausible for wide adoption.

 NOTE: the topic of interoperable human-in-the-loop key verification needs more work, probably in a separate document.